 Years 1 – 7: Primary Education

-Our school day consists of a variety of learning methods including formal modes of learning in our attractive classrooms and informal educational experiences such as group prayer with music and discussion and holiday events and parties.
-The programme also includes break times to encourage the development of social skills through friendships and bonding.
+Our school day consists of a variety of learning methods including formal modes of learning and informal educational experiences such as group prayer with music and discussion, and holiday events and parties for Rosh Hashanah, Succot, Hanukkah, Purim and Pesah.

-The curriculum includes the use of technology in our IT facilities.
-Computers are used to for several reasons such as encouraging students to explore their Judaism on the web, to develop Hebrew reading skills and to gain competence in creating presentations on various Jewish themes using PowerPoint.
+Computers in each room encourage students to explore their Judaism on the web, to develop Hebrew reading skills and to gain competence in creating presentations on various Jewish themes using PowerPoint.